-(Reference 2) Judgment (presumption) of the presence of a domicile Fact Judgment Remarks An individual's base of living is in Japan.
-Judged as having a domicile Whether the base of living is in Japan is judged by the presence of objective facts, for example, an individual has an occupation in Japan, an individual lives together with his/her spouse or any other relatives, or an individual owns a place of business.
+(Reference 2) Judgment (presumption) of 1 Fact Judgment Remarks An individual's base of living is in Japan.
+Judged as having a domicile o .
 An individual has an occupation which normally requires living in Japan continuously for one year or more.
 Presumed as having a domicile An individual who came to live in Japan in order to operate a business or engage in an occupation in Japan falls under this division (except for the case where it is clear that the period for staying in Japan is previously arranged to be less than one year by a contract, etc.) There are facts by which it can sufficiently be presumed that an individual has been living continuously for more than one year in Japan whether such individual has the Japanese nationality and has relatives who live together with such individual, or such individual has its occupation and assets in Japan.
-Note: Any individual who came to live in Japa Presumed as having a domicile - Note: Any individual who came to live in Japan to learn science and practical arts is treated as having an occupation in Japan for the period of living for learning in Japan.
+Presumed as having a domicile - Note: Any individual who came to live in Japan to learn science and practical arts is treated as having an occupation in Japan for the period of living for learning in Japan.